cosminadrianpopescu/azul/README.md

 when in `TERMINAL` mode.

-With a `tmux` workflow, the modifier will automatically put `azul` in `AZUL` mode.
+With a `tmux` workflow, the modifier will automatically put `azul` in `AZUL` mode and it will show you (if `use_cheatseet` option is set to true) a list of possible shortcuts.
 The next key will be sent to azul, instead of your terminal.
-You can click `i` or `<ins>` if you change your mind and you want to get back to `TERMINAL` mode, or you can press for example `p` to switch to `PANE SELECT` mode.
+You can click `<esc>` or `<C-c>` if you change your mind and you want to get back to `TERMINAL` mode, or you can press for example `p` to switch to `PANE SELECT` mode.

-With an `azul` workflow, the modifier will show you the next possible keys on the bottom of the page, but will stay in `TERMINAL` mode.
+With an `azul` workflow, the modifier will show you the next possible keys (if `use_cheatsheet` options is set to true) on the bottom of the page, but will stay in `TERMINAL` mode.
 If the next key is an `azul` shortcut, then an `azul` command will be executed.
 If no, then both keys (the modifier and the following key) will be sent to the current shell.

 ### Emacs workflow